swagkarna/Nivistealer/README.md

 - Click the button above
 - Login/Signup on [repl.it](https://repl.it)
-- After it clones the repo , click on the run button
+- After it clones the repo , press run button
+---

  <p>
       <b>Method 1 :</b></p>